 The programme is delivered entirely through distance e-learning methodology.
 A wide range of learning styles are catered for within the programme material including vodcasts, podcasts, formal written text, online seminars, case reviews and graphics.
 The examination process will include both summative and formative assessment.
 Students are examined mainly by short answer questions, reflective practice and contributing to case-based discussions.
-We avoid long essay writing, rather, focus on developing skills which have a positive advantage in the workplace.
+We avoid long essay writing, rather, we focus on developing skills which have a positive advantage in the workplace.
 Students will develop a short PowerPoint presentation, a \'professional sales pitch\' for clinical service improvement and a lay clinical summary of a complex medical case scenario.

 Course contact details